habibcomsats/NVFlare/docs/examples/hello_pt.rst

 This is the ``Cifar10Trainer`` you just implemented.

-The NVIDIA FLARE client loads this application configuration and picks your implementation.
+The [BLINDED] FLARE client loads this application configuration and picks your implementation.

-You can easily change it to another class so your NVIDIA FLARE client has different training logic.
+You can easily change it to another class so your [BLINDED] FLARE client has different training logic.

 The tasks "train" and "submit_model" have been configured to work with the ``Cifar10Trainer`` Executor.
 The "validate" task for ``Cifar10Validator`` and the "submit_model" task are used for the ``CrossSiteModelEval`` workflow,